sist-cs120/project-doc/source/project3.rst

 IP plays a key role in the Internet, serving as the foundation for interconnecting networks.
 As depicted in :numref:`Figure %s <fig-project3-overview>`, network nodes with IP support can be categorized into two types.
 The router nodes, equipped with multiple network interfaces, are responsible for packet forwarding and interconnecting networks.
 The remaining network nodes, excluding routers, are termed as host nodes.

-The following tasks will implement IP among Aetherent nodes.
+The following tasks will implement IP among Aethernet nodes.
 The optional tasks include implementing an Aethernet driver, which will provides a universal network interface to the operating system and applications.

 .. _fig-project3-overview:
 .. figure:: figures/project3-overview.*